(Editor’s note: This post on winter trips is updated regularly when new events are announced. We’re starting with ski festivals across Europe.)

 Been looking for an excuse to go to Andorra, the one place we never seem to be able to put on our “Countries Visited” list?
 Here it is ….

-The website calls Hibernation “the most daring artists of the current electronic scene in a breathtaking environment.”
+Hibernation used to market itself as “the most daring artists of the current electronic scene in a breathtaking environment.”
 Okay, it’s an EDM festival in the middle of some mountains.
 Nothing all that different than a hundred other winter music-and-skiing weekend.

 Except it’s in – that’s right – Andorra.
 The Grandvalira Ski Resort, to be exact, which bills itself as the “second-largest ski area in Southern Europe.”